 Herbal medicines and a few specific nutritional supplements help us deal with seasonal chills and ills that sweep through a community and put people to bed.

-When infections take hold, herbal medicine can ease symptoms and therefore hopefully reduce complications and duration.
-Every person is different and if complications arise you will need medical help for complications!
+When infections take hold, herbal medicine can ease symptoms and hopefully reduce complications and duration.
+Every person is different and if complications arise you will need medical help.

 Here are our top suggestions for keeping well during the change of seasons

 Bodywise’s famous “Viral Ease” tonic – uses herbs that are well researched and have anti-viral and anti-bacterial actions.
 Black Elderberry is a key herb in our Viral Ease along with many other powerful immune enhancing herbs such as Andrographis, Eupatorium, Baical Scutellaria, Lomatium and more.
 These herbs can moderate symptoms associated with the change of seasons and winter.

 - We also have herbal combinations for those with more chronic chest problems

 - Sinus and lung congestion – Our Cough Ease tonic is really important for those prone to chronic chest problems in general and to ease coughs associated with colds and difficulty with breathing .